dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 27 June 2017 =
+* Centring icons in social media widget, and changing opacity when hovered over.

+= 31 May 2017 =
+* Updating blockquote styles so they're not applied to the Content Form confirmation message.

+= 28 March 2017 =
+* Fix padding on menu items for RTL
+* Update menu-toggle icon for RTL.

+= 22 March 2017 =
+* add Custom Colors annotations directly to the theme
+* move fonts annotations directly into the theme

+= 27 February 2017 =
+* Adjusting mobile menu styles to prevent line break between second level menu items and their bullet points.

+= 2 February 2017 =
+* Add forgotten context and gettext function around comma separators for translators.

+= 25 January 2017 =
+* Replace get_the_tag_list() with the_tags() for a more straightforward approach that prevents potential fatal errors.

+= 20 January 2017 =
+* Fix page-content pseudo element alignment.

+= 18 January 2017 =
+* Make sure .entry-header is display block.

+= 17 January 2017 =
+* Add new grid-layout tag to stylesheet.

+= 7 September 2016 =
+* Correct typos.

 = 1 July 2016 =
 * Switch top position from ems to %, so it's not affected by Custom Font sizes.